Elevation Profile of Everest Base Camp Trek

 Acclimatization and Altitude Sickness

-If you have previously done any sort of high-altitude trek in Nepal, then you understand the risk of altitude sickness that comes along with the adventure.
-As the Everest Base Camp Trek elevation is significant, you need to be very careful about acclimatization process so you don’t have to suffer from altitude sickness.
-Although the potential risk of altitude sickness on this trip is mild, just Acute Mountain Sickness (AMS) and not Severe forms like HACE or HAPE, it can be bothersome and affect experience if you are not mindful of its symptoms and prevention.
+If you have previously done any sort of high-altitude trek in Nepal, then you understand risk of altitude sickness that comes along with the adventure.
+Everest Base Camp Trek elevation is significant, you need to be very careful about acclimatization process so you don’t have to suffer from altitude sickness.
+Although the potential risk of altitude sickness on this trip mild, just Acute Mountain Sickness (AMS) and not Severe forms like HACE or HAPE, it can be bothersome and affect experience if you are not mindful of its symptoms and prevention.

 Importance of Acclimatization Days

-One of the most ideal and effective ways to counter potential risk of Acute Mountain Sickness (AMS) is to rest and give the body enough time to acclimatize to new altitudes.
+One of most ideal and effective ways to counter potential risk of Acute Mountain Sickness (AMS) is to rest and give the body enough time to acclimatize to new altitudes.
 Human bodies are not meant for quick elevation jumps; depending on default environment and atmosphere, acclimatizing period varies from person to person.
 Some trekkers can adapt to rising altitude while trekking along marked trail, while others need some extended period to get used to new altitudes.

 Thus, Ace Vision Trek has set two acclimatizing days in our Everest Base Camp Trek itinerary so our guests have enough rest periods to adapt to new altitudes and get much-deserved rest.
 We have set acclimatization days at two strategic destinations, Namche (3,440 meters) and Dingboche (4,410 meters).
 As both of these resting destinations are transition points between different climatic zones in the Himalayas, you find it much easier to get used to new altitudes in comparison to itinerary plans that continuously push to higher elevations.